Duisburg-Buchholz station

 Duisburg-Buchholz station is a station in the suburb of Buchholz of the city of Duisburg in the German state of North Rhine-Westphalia.
 It is on the Cologne–Duisburg railway and it is classified by Deutsche Bahn as a category 4 station.
 The station was opened in 1970 or 1971.

-The station is served by Rhine-Ruhr S-Bahn line S 1 (Dortmund–Solingen) on week days every 30 minutes during the day between Essen and Düsseldorf.
+The station is served by Rhine-Ruhr S-Bahn line S 1 (Dortmund–Solingen), running between Essen and Düsseldorf every 30 minutes during the day on weekdays.

 It is also served by two bus routes operated by Duisburger Verkehrsgesellschaft at 30-minute intervals: 934 and 940.